ma-lulu/Atividade_blog/about.md

 > **Important:** the cash flow statement only considers the exchange of actual cash, and ignores what the person in question owes or is owed.

-## Statement of financial position (balance sheet)

-The balance sheet is the financial statement showing a firm's assets, liabilities and equity (capital) at a set point in time, usually the end of the fiscal year reported on the accompanying income statement.

 - **fixed assets**
   - property